 Pier 6 Water Lab — Brooklyn Heights

 Enter at Furman Street and Atlantic Avenue

-This is a true destination water playground.
-It’s a two-level water playground situated on a small hill, with a river of water winding down from the top level to the bottom.
+Pier 6 is a true destination water playground.
+It’s a two-level play area situated on a small hill, with a river of water winding down from the top level to the bottom.
 There are sprinklers, pumps, small pools to stand and stomp in, and a waterwheel that kids can turn themselves.
 You can spend hours here, and when you’re done, hit the nearby Sandbox Village, Slide Mountain, or Swing Valley.

 RELATED: Best FREE Pools for NYC Kids and Toddlers

-Splash Pad at LeFrak Center at Lakeside.
-Photo courtesy of LeFrak Center.
+The splash pad at LeFrak Center at Lakeside is huge, nonstop water fun.
+Photo courtesy of LeFrak Center

 Splash Pad at the LeFrak Center at Lakeside — Prospect Park